Cardiff Central railway station

 The station is sited at Central Square, in Cardiff city centre.
-The Grade II listed building is managed by Transport for Wales Rail, and is both the largest and busiest station in Wales.
+The Grade II listed building is managed by Transport for Wales, and is both the largest and busiest station in Wales.
 Cardiff Central is one of twenty railway stations in the city and one of two in the city centre, serving as a hub for the Valleys & Cardiff Local Routes.
 It is an interchange for services between South Wales, West Wales and North Wales, as well as other major British cities.